nicolasbrailo/nicolasbrailo.github.io/blog_md/2013/0423_Cexceptionsunderthehood14multiplelandingpadsamptheteachingsoftheguru.md

-# C++ exceptions under the hood 14: multiple landing pads &amp; the teachings
-of the guru
+# C++ exceptions under the hood 14: multiple landing pads & the teachings of the guru

 @meta publishDatetime 2013-04-23T09:00:00.000+02:00
 @meta author Nico Brailovsky